tibs/markup-history/markup-history.rst

   Sub-section body text is not indented either.
 What makes sense for programming languages is irritating for text.

+.. note:: Presentational.
+Lightweight.

+  Aimed specifically as a lightweight way of producing docbook.

+  The original Asciidoc implementation was written in Python in 2002.

+  Asciidoctor came out in 2013, and is written in Ruby.

+  Well specified, allowing other implementations which behave in the same way.

 ----

 markdown
 --------

-Presentation.
-Lightweight.
-200Presentation.
-Lightweight.
-2002.
-Aimed
-specifically as a lightweight way of producing docbook.4

 ::